whyboris/utilitarianism.net/content/glossary.md

 _→ Main article:_ [_Scalar versus maximizing or satisficing utilitarianism_](/types-of-utilitarianism#reconstructing-rightness-maximizing-satisficing-and-scalar-utilitarianism)

-Satisficing utilitarianism is the view that within any set of options, an action is right if it produces _enough_ wellbeing.
+Satisficing utilitarianism is the view that within any set of options, an action is right if it produces _enough_ well-being.

 However, this proposal has some problems and has not found wide support.
 To see this, suppose that Sophie could save no one, or save 999 people at great personal sacrifice, or save 1,000 people at even greater personal sacrifice.
 From the utilitarian’s perspective, we still want to say there is reason to save the 1,000 people over the 999 people; labeling both actions as _right_ would risk ignoring the important moral difference between these two options.

-The main alternatives to satisficing utilitarianism are _scalar utilitarianism_, according to which rightness and wrongness are matters of degree[^33], and _maximizing utilitarianism_, the view that within any set of options, the action that produces the most wellbeing is right, and all other actions are wrong.
+The main alternatives to satisficing utilitarianism are _scalar utilitarianism_, according to which rightness and wrongness are matters of degree[^33], and _maximizing utilitarianism_, the view that within any set of options, the action that produces the most well-being is right, and all other actions are wrong.

 _External links:_